MartinGeisse/grumpyrest/doc/roadmap.md

 specify path/querystring parameter defaults by the caller, not the parser
 * check if this is even necessary.
 Querystring parsing can use OptionalField and path parameters can't be optional because then the route would not match
+* provide a tutorial (I'll delay this until the API has stabilized)